lm3nitro/Projects/DNS/Pi-hole.md

 ### Summary:

-Pi-hole is a valuable tool for enhancing network and user experience by blocking ads and trackrs at the DNS level.
+Pi-hole is a valuable tool for enhancing network and user experience by blocking ads and tracks at the DNS level.
 This allowed me to get hand-on experience with DNS.
 While getting PI-hole setup and configured, it allowed me to better understand how DNS queries and resolution works.
 This project allowed me to me learn about DNS-level ad and tracker blocking.
-This also enhanced my awareness of network security and privacy practices .
+This also enhanced my awareness of network security and privacy practices.
 Analyzing the query logs offered insights into data privacy and exposure.

-Its important to have tools such as Pi-hole to help protect networks againsts threats and maintain privacy.
+It's important to have tools such as Pi-hole to help protect networks against threats and maintain privacy.
 Complementing Pi-hole with tools such as Unbound (as seen in this project), Suricata, and other technologies such as VPNs for additional privacy, helps to provide a more robust solution.